Jordan Jones (footballer, born 1994): Club career

-Jones started as a youth player with his home-town club Middlesbrough.
+Jones started with his home-town club Redcar Town before joining the academy at Middlesbrough.
 He made one appearance for the Middlesbrough first team, in a 2012–13 FA Cup tie against Hastings United.

 Jones was loaned to Hartlepool United in February 2015 and Cambridge United in November 2015.
 He was released by Middlesbrough at the end of the 2015–16 season.

 Jones signed for Scottish Premiership club Kilmarnock in June 2016.
 In January 2018, Kilmarnock turned down an offer from Rangers to buy Jones for a reported £350,000 transfer fee.
 However, in January 2019 he signed a pre-contract agreement to join Rangers at the end of the 2018–19 season, and immediately tweeted a message expressing his delight at the "dream move" to the Glasgow club, which annoyed many Kilmarnock supporters as he would still be representing their team for several months, and only a point separated his current and future employers at the top of the league table.
 Jones later admitted he had been "over-excited" in sending the message, while Killie manager Steve Clarke defended the player and confirmed he would have no hesitation in playing him while he remained with the Ayrshire club.
 That backing was rewarded when Jones scored the winning goal in the next league fixture at Rugby Park, against Rangers; the 2–1 result boosted Kilmarnock's title hopes while denting those of the Gers.